N

 Your feelings are valid.
 Therapy helps you express justified anger in ways that create change rather than cause damage.

-How quickly can I see results?
+How quickly can I see change?

 Do I have to forgive people who've wronged me?